riferrei/ccloud-workshop/README.md

   * Don't bother if Visual Studio Code says that there are compiler errors.
 There aren't, so just click *Proceed*.
 - **Step 25**: In should see under the terminal, the output of the Java class saying that claims are being created.
   ![Continue](images/exer03/step25.png)
+  * Please leave this Java application running until the end of the workshop.
 - **Step 26**: If you inspect the topics on the cluster, you should see a new topic called 'claims' and some messages being written on it.
   ![Continue](images/exer03/step26.png)
 - **Step 27**: Within the *source-code* folder, expand: java/src/main/java/io/confluent/cloud/workshop.